(Self-portrait, digital 2017)

 2016: Parkway Place Art and Accessories juried Exhibition,

 2015: Featured artist The Batik Guild Magazine, November edition.

 2015: Emerging Toronto Artists Show and Awards

 2000: Group show, Beachcomber Gallery, Cook Islands, South Pacific.

 Bachelor of Music Education, Acadia University: 1982.

-Post Graduate studies of 20thC. and Canadian Music, UWO: 1984
+Post Graduate studies of 20thC. and Canadian Music, Western: 1984

-Masters in Library and Information Science, UWO: 1988.
+Masters in Library and Information Science, Western: 1988.

-Continuing education courses at Ontario College of Art and Design and the Toronto School of Art.
+Continuing education courses at Ontario College of Art and Design, the Toronto School of Art and G&S Dyes.